-I may have enter the wrong access key.
+I may have entered the wrong access key.
 How do I check it?
 How do I change it?

 You can send updated access keys through a TSP commands.
 On a computer connected to the same LAN, go to the LXI page by typing the instrument IP address into a browser URL.
 On the left side of the page click "Send Command".
 Send the following command to the instrument: